Sab44/librehardwaremonitor-api/README.md

 ## Methods
 The library provides one callable method:

-* `get_data`: Returns a `LibreHardwareMonitorData` object containing main device names and all sensor data from your Libre Hardware Monitor instance.
+* `get_data`: Returns a `LibreHardwareMonitorData` object containing the computer name, main hardware device names and all sensor data from your Libre Hardware Monitor instance.

 `LibreHardwareMonitorData` has 3 properties with the following structure:
 ```